-I help creatives focus on what matters most and ditch all the tech overwhelm by providing you with the specific mixing services that you need to get the exact sound you are looking for.
+I help creatives to focus on what matters most and ditch all the tech overwhelms by providing you with the specific mixing services that you need to get the exact sound you are looking for.

 Creativity matters.
 And I believe that technology is there to support it.
-In the last 30 years, I have been studying the development in recording and mixing technologies thoroughly and consistently.
-What I came to realise is that today, you don´t have to spent a fortune on tech/equipment to create high-quality sound results.
-You don´t have to collect vintage gear or high-class analogue equipment either.
+In the last 30 years, I have been studying the development of recording and mixing technologies thoroughly and consistently.
+Today you don't have to spend a fortune on tech/equipment to create high-quality sound results.
+You don't have to collect vintage gear or high-class analogue equipment either.
 You absolutely can if you like - I like that stuff, too, and I especially admire the achievements of tech pioneers like Willi Studer.